LanceMcCarthy/DevOpsExamples/README.md

 A common problem to run into is to think that the environment variable is the same thing as the GitHub Secret (or Azure DevOps pipeline variable).
 In this demo, I intentionally named the secrets a different name than the environment variable name so that it is easier for you to tell the difference.

-However, I know that not everyone has the tiime to watch the video and just copy/paste the YAML.
-This will cause you to hit a roadblock because you missed the part about setting up the GitHub secret (or Azure DevOps pipeline variable).
-Here are a couple screenshots you can solve the issue and bounce :)
+However, I know that not everyone has the tiime to watch the video and just copy/paste the YAML instead.
+This will cause you to hit a roadblock because you missed the part about setting up the GitHub secret, Azure DevOps pipeline variable or .
+Here is a 2 screenshot crash-course on how to get back on track.

 In your YAML, you probably have done this: